MicrosoftDocs/visualstudio-docs/docs/ide/dotfuscator/install.md

 ## During Visual Studio Installation

-If you have not yet installed Visual Studio 2019, you can obtain the installer from [the Visual Studio website][2019-install].
+If you have not yet installed Visual Studio, you can obtain the installer from [the Visual Studio website][vs-install].
 When run, it will display installation options for the selected Visual Studio edition.

 ::: moniker range="vs-2019"